centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-docker-restapi.md

 ExecStart=/usr/bin/dockerd -H fd:// --containerd=/run/containerd/containerd.sock -H=tcp://0.0.0.0:2375
 ```

+> WARNING: This isn't safe because someone could gain root access to the host where the daemon is running.
+We recommend that you configure the local firewall to accept traffic only from the poller on this port.

 * Save the changes
 * Apply the changes made at the systemd level : ```systemctl daemon-reload```
 * Restart the Docker engine: ```systemctl restart docker```